magicpatterns/catalog/README.md

 - **Browse by Design System** — Find sets of visually consistent components.
 - **Browse by Component Type** — Compare components across to find the perfect one.

-## Generating Custom UI with Magic Patterns
+## Generating UI with Magic Patterns

+Magic Patterns helps engineers ship faster by generating frontend code from your component library.

-If you are interested in learning more about generating custom UI from your design system, feel free to [book a meeting with us](https://cal.com/adanilowicz/generating-custom-ui-with-patterns):
+If you are interested in learning more about generating UI from your design system, feel free to [book a meeting with us](https://cal.com/adanilowicz/generating-custom-ui-with-patterns):

 <a href="https://cal.com/adanilowicz/generating-custom-ui-with-patterns"><img alt="Schedule a meeting" src="https://cal.com/book-with-cal-dark.svg" /></a>